The Zimmer Program for partially hyperbolic actions: Examples

 \begin{example}[Weyl chamber flows on non-split groups] Fix a cocompact lattice $\Gamma \subset SL(n,\C)$.
 Then let $X$ denote the double quotient space $\Diag_U \backslash SL(n,\C) / \Gamma$, where is the group of unitary diagonal matrices.

 Then the left-translation action of $\Diag_\R = \set{ (e^{t_1},\dots,e^{t_n}) : t_1,\dots,t_n \in \R, \sum t_i = 0}$ is a totally Cartan $\R^{n-1}$ action.

-We remark on some features of this example: first, since $U$ is compact, the space $X$ has the structure of an orbifold, and if $\Diag_U \cap \Gamma = \set{e}$, then it is a manifold.
+\begin{remark} Since $U$ is compact, the space $X$ has the structure of an orbifold, and if $\Diag_U \cap \Gamma = \set{e}$, then it is a manifold.
 Since $\Diag_\R$ commutes with $U$, the left-translation action of $\Diag_\R$ is well-defined.
 However, the groups $U_{ij}$ which consist of matrices with 1's on the diagonal, any complex number in the $(i,j)$th position, and 0's elsewhere, do not commute with $\Diag_U$.
-Hence while the coarse Lyapunov foliations have a canonical metric and each leaf has a fixed Euclidean structure, there does {\it not} exist a group action of $\C$ parameterizing the leaves. \end{example}
+Hence while the coarse Lyapunov foliations have a canonical metric and each leaf has a fixed Euclidean structure, there does {\it not} exist a group action of $\C$ parameterizing the leaves. \end{remark} \end{example}

 \begin{example}[Suspensions of actions with ``compact noise''] Let $G = SL(3,\R) \times SU(3)$ and $\Gamma \subset G$ be the $\Z$-points of some $\Q$-rational embedding of $\rho : SL(3,\R) \times SU(3) \to SL(d,\R)$, $\Gamma = \rho^{-1}(SL(d,\Z))$.
 Then $\Gamma$ is a lattice in $G$ and $\rho$ is a representation of $G$.
 Define the semidirect product $H = G \ltimes_\rho \R^d$ in the usual way: